 Staff we spoke with were aware of their responsibility to respect people's diversity and human rights.

-Patients commented positively that staff were kind and understanding.
-We saw that staff treated patients respectfully and appropriately and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were friendly, caring and enthusiastic.
+We saw that staff treated patients respectfully and were kind and friendly towards patients at the reception desk and over the telephone.